What is a 404 Error Page

 RSH Web Services 404 page

-Blog Hosting
+Website Hosting

 Create a Custom 404 Page with cPanel

-With all RSH Web Hosting accounts, cPanel is available at no extra charge
+With all RSH Web Hosting accounts cPanel is available at no extra charge

 To add a custom error page log into your cPanel account and look for "Advanced".
 Then click the “Error Pages” icon

-On the next screen, you will see a list of all the different error pages.
+On the next screen you will see a list of all the different error pages.
 This feature allows you to create different error pages.
 Just select your domain name from the drop-down box and click the 404 error page to edit it

 On the next page, you will see a blank page that you can customize.
-You can insert tags such as referring URL, visitor's IP address, requested URL, Server name, visitor’s browser and redirect status code
+You can insert tags such as referring URL, visitors IP address, requested URL, Server name, visitor’s browser and redirect status code

 You can take advantage of all these features to provide more information to your visitors.
 For instance, we can enter the text below to customize the 404 (not found) error page: